LinkedIn Posting API Guide 2026: Post Programmatically to Profiles & Pages

 Navigating this process can be a real time sink.
 And if you need to integrate with more than just LinkedIn, you repeat this entire process for every single platform.

-A unified social media API like Late API offers a more direct route.
+A unified social media API like Late offers a more direct route.
 Instead of managing separate developer apps and fighting approval processes for LinkedIn, X, Instagram, and others, you integrate with one clean API.
-Late API handles the platform-specific complexity behind the scenes, so you can be up and running in minutes, not weeks.
+Late handles the platform-specific complexity behind the scenes, so you can be up and running in minutes, not weeks.
+Check out how Late's API simplifies multi-platform posting.

 Handling Authentication with OAuth 2.0